embeddedinn/embeddedinn.github.io/_posts/2022-01-15-Docker101_for_embedded_systems_DevOps.md

 # Architecture

 Docker has a client-server architecture.
 The client communicates to the daemon (server) using a REST API.
 So, the daemon can be local or be in the network.
+You will read more about the components shown in teh diagram below in the following sections.

 {% include image.html
 	img="images/posts/dockerDevops/architecture.svg"